 "Gentlemen, there is a crisis and two stables have gone bankrupt.
 Do you have a unanimous idea to reduce costs?"

 There are many ideas, but no unanimity.
 So, Mosley explained, we have a proposal.
 Or rather, an order.
 And down goes the list of cuts and bans that will make the current bolides less easy to drive and less expensive to build: as of today there is no more two-way telemetry, a sophisticated electronic system that allowed the car to communicate with the pits.
 Mechanics will no longer know if the oil is so hot that it would incinerate a crisp in half a second, nor whether the engine will explode within a couple of kilometres, nor will they be able to intervene by typing instructions on a keyboard.
 Nor will they be able to talk to the driver, because the radio becomes off limits.
 The driver will be alone in the cockpit and will have to make do.
-The steering wheel-dashboard will be similar to that of a hatchback, because the Fia has made a clean break with mechanical aids managed by the electronics: gone will be the launch control button, which allowed drivers to start without depressing the clutch and, above all, without skidding.
+The steering wheel-dashboard will be similar to that of a hatchback, because the FIA has drastically reduced mechanical aids managed by electronics: gone will be the launch control button, which allowed drivers to start without depressing the clutch and, above all, without skidding.
 Gone will be the buttons that managed the gearbox and exempted the driver from having to change gear (and decide when to do so) a few thousand times per Grand Prix.
 No longer will you see those perfect cornering trajectories, with no skidding on the exit, all managed by microchips.
 Other bans concern the maximum number of cars allowed at a Grand Prix weekend: there will be a maximum of two per team.
 Gone is the reserve car, which was an invaluable resource in the event of accidents in practice.
 Those who break down go home, also because, and here the FIA legislators have gone one step further, from 2:00 p.m. on Saturday (the end of qualifying) to the start of the race the mechanics will not be able to intervene, because all the cars will be isolated in the so-called parc fermé (except in exceptional cases to be established).
 On one point the Federation was tolerant: traction control, start control and automatic gearbox will (perhaps) be allowed for a few more months or the whole season, but from 2004 there will be no more talk of them.
 Other cost-cutting proposals have not entered the diktat and will be discussed calmly in the coming months.
-These are details, by comparison: use of common components for different cars, standard ailerons, long-life parts, engines lasting two Grands Prix (from 2005) or six Grands Prix (from 2006).
+These are details, by comparison: use of common components for different cars, standard ailerons, long-life parts, engines lasting two races (from 2005) or six (from 2006).

 "These are not suggestions, these are orders".